linux-application-whitelisting/fapolicyd/README.md

 the integrity subsystems on Linux are designed to prevent root from doing things.
 There has to be a way of doing updates or disabling something for troubleshooting.
 For example, you can change IMA to ima_appraise=fix in /etc/default/grub.
-You can run setenforce=0 to turn off selinux.
-You can also set selinux=0 for the boot prompt.
+You can run setenforce 0 to turn off SELinux.
+You can also set selinux=0 or enforcing=0 for the boot prompt.
 The IPE integrity subsystem can be turned off via

 ```
 echo -n 0 > "/sys/kernel/security/ipe/Ex Policy/active"